-Home insurance for 1 million dollar house varies across the United States.
+Home insurance for a 1 million dollar house varies across the United States.
 In some states, the insurance rate can be $0.05 per $100 of insured value.
 It may equal that of a high-value condominium or a rental home in other states.

 The kind of insurance policy you need does not just cover your house.
-It also touches on details that are integral parts of your property.
+Accordingly, it also touches on details that are integral parts of your property.
 A million-dollar house comes with a unique set of insurance premiums.
 Your insurers do not want you to be underinsured so that the insurance cost may be higher.
 These details are necessary for deciding whether the price of your insurance would go up or down, year built, credit score, deductible, personal items, and other valuables.

 What Are Considered for Home Insurance for 1 Million- Dollar House